Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Blockchain_Scaling_Part_2/Blockchain_Scaling_Slides.md

 - Proposers post a state root to L1 with deposit
 - Challengers can submit fraud proofs within period (typically 7 days)
   - If successful, rewarded portion of deposit
-- Fraud proofs can be interactive (Arbitrum) or non-interactive (Optimism)
+- Fraud proofs can be interactive (Arbitrum) or noninteractive (Optimism)

 Notes: